 This profile is part of an investor education campaign.
-The profile provides detailed information which was sourced and approved by Giyani Gold in order to help investors make better investment decisions.
+The profile provides detailed information which was sourced and approved by Giyani Metals in order to help investors make better investment decisions.
 The Company’s support of Investing News Network ensures we can continue to bring you unbiased, independent news and information.

 Resource Investing News Featured Stock

-Giyani Gold (TSXV:WDG) has repositioned itself to become a “one-stop raw materials shop” for the emerging battery manufacturing sector.
+Giyani Metals (TSXV:WDG) has repositioned itself to become a “one-stop raw materials shop” for the emerging battery manufacturing sector.
 The junior is focused on discovering and developing the potential for mining manganese, cobalt and lithium in sub-Saharan Africa, where the majority of the world’s manganese is produced – particularly high-grade manganese required for the production of lithium-manganese-oxide and lithium-nickel-manganese-cobalt-oxide batteries.
 “We’re really focused on battery technology,” according to CEO Duane Parnham, during a call to INN.